B1N3T/New_Glava/README.md

 # New_Glava
-An update to Glava.
+An update to Glava the audio visualizer application.
 This version is currently working (at least it is on my computer).
 Implemented fixes to code and created a python script to install necessary dependencies.
 Code will be using my preferred settings by default...

 # Installation
 Installing Glava is pretty simple.
 Just run the glava_setup.py script in the terminal.